Enabling Predictive Maintenance in District Heating Substations: A Labelled Dataset and Fault Detection Evaluation Framework based on Service Data: Introduction

 However, progress in intelligent \ac{fdd} for \ac{dhs} is hindered by the lack of public, labelled, real-world datasets and consistent evaluation metrics \cite{van_dreven_intelligent_2023}.
 Most studies rely on a single, generally unlabelled dataset provided by a cooperating utility company \cite{neumayer_fault_2023}, while public datasets are often simulation-based to protect customer privacy.
 As each study uses a different dataset and evaluation metric, it is difficult to compare the results of available methods in the literature.

 This study provides a framework for the evaluation of early fault detection methods, enabling the comparison between approaches and, consequently, promoting the development of \ac{fdd} techniques for \ac{dhs}.
-The contribution and novelty of this study comprise three elements: \begin{enumerate} \item The main contribution of this paper is the publication of a labelled dataset\footnote{The PreDist dataset v1 can be found on Zenodo: \url{https://doi.org/10.5281/zenodo.17522255 } under the CC BY 4.0 license.} with time series of 93 \ac{dhs} belonging to one operator.
-This includes timestamps of disturbances due to maintenance tasks, as well as incident reports from customers.
-The incident reports contain a brief fault description. \item Additionally, we set a fault detection baseline using the `EnergyFaultDetector'\footnote{Github: \url{https://github.com/AEFDI/EnergyFaultDetector/tree/v0.3.0}}, a Python package for early fault detection in energy systems, to provide a framework for the development of early fault detection algorithms in \ac{dhs}. \item We evaluate the models' ability to detect anomalies as early as possible without raising false alarms using three metrics inspired by the CARE score \cite{guck_care_2024}: Accuracy, Reliability and Earliness.
-For this, we adapted the Earliness score to work with datasets where the fault onset is unknown, by comparing the detection timestamp with an actionable window before the incident report. \end{enumerate}
+The contribution and novelty of this study comprise three elements: \begin{enumerate} \item The main contribution of this paper is the publication of a labelled dataset\footnote{The PreDist dataset v1 can be found on Zenodo: \url{https://doi.org/10.5281/zenodo.17522255 } under the CC BY 4.0 license.} containing time series of 93 \ac{dhs} belonging to one operator.
+This includes 10-minute operational data, timestamps of disturbances due to maintenance tasks, incident reports from customers, and derived fault labels.
+To the best of our knowledge, this is the first publicly available, service-report–validated labelled dataset for fault detection in \ac{dhs}. \item Additionally, we provide an open-source fault detection baseline for \ac{dhs} using the `EnergyFaultDetector'\footnote{Github: \url{https://github.com/AEFDI/EnergyFaultDetector/tree/v0.3.0}}, an autoencoder-based fault detection Python framework, originally developed for early \ac{fdd} in wind turbines \cite{roelofs_autoencoder-based_2021}, and here adapted and validated for \acp{dhs}. \item We define an evaluation protocol for early fault detection in DHS based on three metrics inspired by the CARE score \cite{guck_care_2024}: accuracy, reliability and earliness.
+We adapt the earliness score to work with datasets where the exact fault onset is unknown by comparing the detection timestamp with an actionable window before the incident report.
+Together with the dataset and baseline, this yields a reproducible, fault-centric benchmark for early fault detection in DHS. \end{enumerate}